skons35/Deep_Learning_CNN_classifiers/README.md

 jupyter notebook
 ```
 (Your browser will open and present that folder tree),
-- On the presented web page, go into * demataologit-ai * folder, then open one
+- On the presented web page, go into *demataologit-ai* folder, then open one
 proposed CNN classifier :
+  - **dermatologist-ai-VA-CNN.ipynb**
-**dermatologist-ai-VA-CNN.ipynb**   (for my implementation of CNN using Pytorch),
+    for my implementation of CNN using Pytorch,
+  - **dermatologist-ai-use-transfer-learning.ipynb**
-**dermatologist-ai-use-transfer-learning.ipynb**  (for using a pre-trained *VGG19_bn pytorch* CNN model, with classifier's part beeing adjusted to classification needs)
+    for using a pre-trained *VGG19_bn pytorch* CNN model,
+	with classifier's part beeing adjusted to classification needs

 3 classes are to be managed, as skin diseases.

-Find below the Udacity miniproject / challenge information :
+Find below the Udacity miniproject / challenge information (slightly reviewed):

-# Original (slightly reviewed) mini project infos & challenge infos :
+# Udacity mini project infos & challenge infos :

 [//]: # (Image References)